 Milk substitutes are all the rage right now, but unless they’re vitamin-D fortified, we advise you to avoid them.
 Vitamin D can help your body absorb calcium while also preventing breast, colon, and ovarian cancers, according to University of California San Diego experts.
 According to a study published in Cancer Prevention Research, adequate vitamin D intake can reduce the incidence of breast cancer in women by up to 50%.
-A more recent study confirmed these findings, linking low levels of vitamin D in the blood to a higher likelihood of breast cancer tumor growth.
+A more recent study confirmed these findings, linking low levels of vitamin D in the blood to a higher likelihood of breast cancer cell tumor growth.
 Enjoy vitamin-D-enriched dairy in your morning coffee, add it into porridge, or use it as a supplement.

 Grab that bag of baby carrots for another reason: According to a study published in The American Journal of Clinical Nutrition, women with the greatest levels of carotenoids in their blood had an 18 to 28 percent lower risk of breast cancer than those with the lowest levels.
 Carrots are high in antioxidants that fight cancer, which is why you should slice some up and add them to these 26 Flat Belly Soups.